What are the Different Types of LLC? (All You Need to Know)

 Family Limited Partnerships

-Family limited partnerships are designed for family-owned businesses, providing tax benefits and asset protection.
+Family limited partnerships are built specifically for family-owned businesses, with a focus on tax advantages and asset protection.

 Single-Member vs. Multi-Member LLCs